ph-u/PhyBac_C-Capture/readme_head.md

 1. Scripts in this project were stored in `code` subdirectory.
 Header of each scripts were containing its own details.
 A summary of these details were ordered alphabetically in Section "Scripts".
 2. Data and intermediate files used in this project were stored in `data` subdirectory.
 3. Graphs and reports in this project were stored in `results` subdirectory.
 4. References for this project were stored in `reference` subdirectory.
-Brief descriptions for each paper was written in `00_2019ICLMResRefDESC.txt` and bibliography file is `00_2019ICLMResThesis.bib`.
+Brief descriptions for each paper was written in `refDesc.txt`; bibliography files for the proposal and thesis are  `proposal.bib` and `thesis.bib` respectively.

 ## Features